MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 > Currently remote evaluations are only supported in the same [regions](#region-support) as AI-assisted risk and safety metrics.

 ### Requirements for evaluating remotely

-#### Prerequisites
-- Azure AI Project in `EastUS2` region.
-If you do not have an existing project, please follow the guide [How to create Azure AI project](https://learn.microsoft.com/azure/ai-studio/how-to/create-projects?tabs=ai-studio) to create one.
-- Azure OpenAI Deployment with GPT model supporting `chat completion`, for example `gpt-4`.
-- `Connection String` for Azure AI Project to easily create `AIProjectClient` object.
-You can get the connection string from Project Overview page.
-- Make sure you are first logged into your Azure subscription by running `az login`.

-#### Available evaluators
-- Use the following uri to see a list of available evaluators in your Azure AI Project: https://int.ai.azure.com/build/evaluation?wsid=/subscriptions/fac34303-435d-4486-8c3f-7094d82a0b60/resourceGroups/rg-cliu/providers/Microsoft.MachineLearningServices/workspaces/ignite-eval-project-eastus2&flight=RAIEvalNewListExp&tid=72f988bf-86f1-41af-91ab-2d7cd011db47
-- You can register a custom evaluator to your Project using Python code, as instructed in [Log your custom prompt-based evaluator to your AI Studio project](#Log-your-custom-prompt-based-evaluator-to-your-AI-Studio-project).

 #### Installation Instructions